fichorka/js-stack-enterprise-app/README.md

 **To start a backend server:**

+1. Rename `.env.example.txt` file into `.env` and enter your mongodb values here, or contact me and I'll send you mine.
-1. `npm run start-server`
+2. `npm run start-server`
-2. ...
+3. ...
 API is available at http://localhost:3000/

 **To start a frontend app:**